DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 ## 1. Overview

 The sensorCAM is a video camera replacement for physical proximity sensors/detectors on a model railroad.
 It can replace up to 80 detectors and their associated power and signal wiring using artificial vision alone.
-It offers the flexibility of sensor placement or relocation instantly by software command with no physical layout modification.The railroad can be automated using artificial vision of train activity.
-Each virtual sensor can produce a logical state of 1(occupied) or 0(unoccupied) and is readable over an i2c cable.
-SensorCAM uses the ESP32-CAM module.However, the ESP32-WROVER-DEV CAM(v1.6) is an acceptable substitute if appropriate adjustments are made.
+It offers the flexibility of sensor placement or relocation instantly by software command with no physical layout modification.
+The railroad can be automated using artificial vision of train activity.
+Each virtual sensor can produce a logical state of 1 (occupied) or 0 (unoccupied) and is readable over an i2c cable.
+SensorCAM uses the ESP32-CAM module.
+However, the ESP32-WROVER-DEV CAM (v1.6) is an acceptable substitute if appropriate adjustments are made.

 The sensorCAM takes 10 frames per second in RGB565 format at QVGA resolution of 240 x 320.
 Each sensor consists of a square group of 16 pixels which equates to approx. 20x20mm square with the standard lens at 1500mm.
-The software decodes and saves only the 80 sensor images(1280 pixels) and then compares each sensor image with a reference image prerecorded either at startup, on request, or by a"recent" automatic update.
-If the images do not match the references well then the sensor is"tripped" or"occupied"& status'1' is produced.
-Good match results in'0' output.
+The software decodes and saves only the 80 sensor images(1280 pixels) and then compares each sensor image with a reference image prerecorded either at startup, on request, or by a "recent" automatic update.
+If the images do not match the references well then the sensor is "tripped" or "occupied" & status '1' is produced.
+Good match results in '0' output.
 The state of virtual sensors can be manually monitored on the USB monitor, or polled by microcontroller over the i2c interface cable.
 N.B.
-The sensorCAM is sensing only when the Flash LED is pulsing(for each new frame).
+The sensorCAM is sensing only when the Flash LED is pulsing (for each new frame).

 ![ESP32 CAM with MB](/_static/images/ex-sensorcam/esp32-cam-with-mb.png)